woosting/turris-notes/howtos/pihole.md

 > Alternatively configure clients themselves to use the pihole as their DNS server statically.

-ENJOY ADD-FREE BROWSING (but please: consider donating / taking a subscriptions for content providers you deem worthy of your money)!
+ENJOY ADD-FREE BROWSING

+But please: consider donating / taking a subscriptions for content providers you deem worthy of your money!

+# Notes

+Hyperlinks used in this how-to are pointing to the LuCi interface of the open source Turris Omnia router.

 <!-- REFERENCES -->